lauriequincey/snowlines/README.md

 - "climate.js" processes climate data from the ERA5 Land Hourly Reanalysis dataset at 11,312m resolution for each season.
 - "validation.js" validates the algorithm's performance at recovering snow cover extent against the widely used MOD10A1 product (MODIS psuedo FSC snow cover product).
 - "sun.js" retrieves sun elevations for each date used in the snowlines.js script.
 Provides additional data for validation analyses.
 - "ui.js" contains the source code for the snowlines application, see below.
+It is a variation of the main algorithm allowing for better visualisation of each intermediary step.

 ## Beta Snowlines Application is Live!
 [Go to: Snowlines Beta Application](https://lauriequincey.users.earthengine.app/view/snowlines-beta)

-Resolve snowlines without any code, 'anywhere' in the world, in a matter of minutes.
+Resolve snowlines without any code, 'anywhere' in the world, in a matter of minutes. iatioj
 Note:
 - The end result from running this produces a red coloured snow-edge.
 - Glaciers and ice caps are masked, however, an unmasked snow-edge is also available in the map layers.